 While it sounds simple enough, there’s a lot going on under the hood, and this plugin does an impressive job of making the defaults work effectively as well as giving additional power for tweaking if you’re so inclined.

 Creating Retina Versions

 If the high resolution versions don’t exist there’s no way to display them, so the first step is to create those high resolution versions.

 You can select which of your WordPress image sizes you want to apply the Retina settings to by going to your WordPress Dashboard > Settings > Retina.
 If you’re only using the three default image sizes of your theme (WP Dashboard > Settings > Media), then you’ll only have those three showing up.
-But if you’re using extra custom images sizes that display in different parts of the site, like I do, those custom sizes will also show up in the list.
+But if you’re using extra custom image sizes that display in different parts of a WordPress site, like I do, those custom sizes will also show up in the list.
 (I have a post on adding extra custom image sizes in WordPress here.)